pmndrs/react-three-rapier/packages/react-three-rapier/readme.md

 By wrapping the `InstancedMesh` in `<InstancedRigidBodies />`, each instance will be attached to an individual `RigidBody`.

-> Note: Custom colliders (compound shapes) for InstancedMesh is currently not supported

 ```tsx
 import { InstancedRigidBodies } from "@react-three/rapier";